-Working remotely is becoming more common in today’s modern workspace.
-Now more than ever, managers and leaders in all sorts of companies are seeing the benefits of allowing employees to take advantage of remote work.
-However, they are also thinking about the risks that come with allowing their staff to work from anywhere and what they can do to minimize these risks.
+Now more than ever, managers and leaders in all sorts of companies are seeing the benefits of allowing remote work or testing it out for their company.
+However, they are also thinking about the challenges and risks that come with allowing their employees to work from home.

 To understand the possible solutions, we will need to first take a look at the risks of allowing remote workers.
 The most common risks for companies when it comes to remote workers are the following: